 5 Ways to Build A Wardrobe

 Everyone loves a great deal, right?
 Do you love to spend your coins in malls?
 I do, I do.
-LOL this simple guide will teach you how to build a wardrobe on a budget.
-Budgeting is super important if you don't want to spend all of your coins.
-I still shop with a limited budget similar to what I had in college, so I am a pro at looking great without breaking the bank.
+This guide will teach you how to build a wardrobe on a budget.
+Budgeting is important if you don't want to be broke.
 Are you ready to learn how to build a wardrobe?

 70% of my wardrobe comes from thrift stores.
 I look through magazines for trends and then shop at Goodwill for specific items.
 I like to go to the Goodwill because they are always having markdowns and usually get in new items from large retailers.
 I have found a lot of brand new Target items at Goodwill.
 I am not a fan of the Salvation Army.
 Recently, I bought a pair of cheetah print pumps from Plato's Closet for $12.
 I saw some really cute Steve Madden shoes, but they were too small.
 All in all, you all should check out second hand stores & thrift stores.